Dollie Gray, 65; service Thursday

 She was preceded in death by her first husband, Tony Gray; her second husband, David Lupfer Sr.; parents, Primrose and Van Meta Mason; nephew, Roy Lester; sister, Hazel Bunker; and brothers, Elton Mason, Ralph Mason and Gerald Mason.

-The family will receive friends 6 to 8 p.m.
+The family will receive friends from 6 to 8 p.m.
 Wednesday at Munden Funeral Home.

 Flowers are welcome.